 - Three hours of group case consultation will count toward one credit hour of your case consult requirements.

-- One 90-minute Therapy Mastermind Circle case consult call is equivalent to one half of a case consult credit hour.
+- Three Therapy Mastermind Circle Case Consult Calls is equivalent to one case consult.

 The DARe program must be completed within 4 years.
 You must attend a live event associated with each of the four modules, even if you have already completed the equivalent of a DARe level online.